 ISPs Are Not Broadcasters, Canada's High Court Rules

-Law360, New York (February 10, 2012, 9:27 PM EST) -- Canada's highest court ruled Thursday that Internet service providers do not qualify as broadcasters and are not covered by the requirements of Canada's Broadcasting Act, rejecting an appeal from the Alliance of Canadian Cinema, Television and Radio Artists and others.
+By Ben James (February 10, 2012, 9:27 PM EST) -- Canada's highest court ruled Thursday that Internet service providers do not qualify as broadcasters and are not covered by the requirements of Canada's Broadcasting Act, rejecting an appeal from the Alliance of Canadian Cinema, Television and Radio Artists and others.